-- FUNDRAISERS ARE LIMITED TO 5 PER SEASON PRE-APPROVED BY THE EXECUTIVE.
-IN SPECIAL CIRCUMSTANCES THE EXECUTIVE MAY APPROVE MORE THAN 5 FUNDRAISERS - Tournaments maximum of \$6000. - Travel: non parent coaches expenses pursuant to Section 6.15.1, travel by bus (50% of cost to a maximum of \$6000.00) - Team meals (maximum \$600) - Equipment/gym rentals (maximum \$200) - Coach's Room and Provincial Travel Fund per annual budget - Meeting room rentals for team and parent meetings - Office/Miscellaneous expenses (maximum \$200.00)

-- Sponsor Banner (maximum \$300 cost of production) - Team Photo for Sponsors (maximum \$400) - Clothing: Jacket or Track Suit only with prior budget approval by CRMHA Executive to a maximum of 50% of total cost. - Rostered coaches' jacket or track suit may be 100% fundraised by the team.
+- Tournaments maximum of \$6000. - Travel (if applicable): - non parent coaches expenses pursuant to Section 6.15.1, - travel by bus (50% of cost to a maximum of \$6000.00), the remaining cost will be the responsibility of parents - Team meals (maximum \$750) - Equipment/gym rentals (maximum \$200) - Provincial Travel Fund per annual budget set by CRMHA - Meeting room rentals for team and parent meetings - Office/Miscellaneous expenses (maximum \$200.00) - Sponsor Banner (maximum \$300 cost of production) - Team Photo for Sponsors (maximum \$400) - Clothing: Player Jacket or Track Suit only with prior budget approval by CRMHA Executive to a maximum of 50% of total cost.
+Players will be reimbursed at the end of the season up to 50% if funds available. - Rostered coaches' jacket or track suit may be 100% fundraised by the team.
 Any other clothing is to be purchased with the sole cost to be borne by the player and/or coach, respectively.